Pre-Amble:

 Political institutions are the organizations in a government that create, enforce, and apply laws.
 They often mediate conflict, make (governmental) policy on the economy and social systems, and otherwise provide representation for the population.

-In general, democratic political regimes are divided into two types: presidential (headed by president) and parliamentary (headed by a parliament).
+In general, democratic political regimes are divided into two types: presidential (headed by a president) and parliamentary (headed by a parliament).
 Legislatures built to support the regimes are unicameral (only one house) or bicameral (two houses—for example, a senate and a house of representatives or a house of commons and a house of lords).

 Party systems can be two-party or multiparty and the parties can be strong or weak depending on their level of internal cohesion.
 The political institutions are those bodies—parties, legislatures, and heads of state—that make up the whole mechanism of modern governments.